 How Thai Tone Rules Work

 Thai doesn't use tone marks directly.
 The actual tone depends on three factors: consonant class + syllable type + tone mark.
-Here's the system behind the rules.
+Here's the system behind the rules — and the Read Thai course teaches you to read them straight off the page.

 Thai determines tones using 3 factors: